kacperkwinta/kacperkwinta/README.md

 <h1 align="center"> Hi there, I'm Kacper 👋 </h1>
 <h3 align="center"> Unemployed IT enthusiast without degree, who love to write Frontend code 🤠 </h3>

+<h5 align='center'> My dream is to have a stable job as a Frontend Developer.
+I am constantly learning and improving my skills, trying to stay up to date with the latest technologies.
+On a daily basis, I use basic technologies to create websites and avoid using WordPress or other similar website builders.
+I prefer writing websites from scratch, starting with the design and considering how it should look on different devices. </h5>

 <br>

 <h2 align="center">Languages & Tools 🛠️</h2>